This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - What is a black and white hornbill with a Mohawk?

-- Which bird has the tallest mohawk?
+- What kind of bird has a black mohawk?

 - Conclusion